All Progressives Grand Alliance

-The All Progressives Grand Alliance (APGA) is a Nigerian political party formed in June 2002 and has governed the South eastern state of Anambra since 2003.
+The All Progressives Grand Alliance (APGA) is a Nigerian political party formed in June 2002.
+It has governed Anambra State since March 2006, when Peter Obi assumed office after the Court of Appeal declared him the rightful winner of the 2003 governorship election.

 Electoral history

 At the legislative elections held on 12 April 2003, the party won 1.4% of popular votes and two of 360 seats in the House of Representatives of Nigeria but no seats in the Senate.
 Its candidate at the presidential elections of 19 April 2003, Chukwuemeka Odumegwu Ojukwu, won 3.3% of the vote.

 In gubernatorial elections of April 2011, Chief Rochas Okorocha (APGA) was elected governor of Imo state, polling 15% more votes than incumbent governor Ikedi Ohakim (PDP).
 An APGA candidate was first elected as governor of Anambra state.

+The party controls the governorship of Anambra State.
 In February 2013, a faction of the party merged with the Action Congress of Nigeria, the All Nigeria Peoples Party, and the Congress for Progressive Change to form the All Progressives Congress (APC).
 The party currently has a governor, who currently governs Anambra State, South Eastern, Nigeria.
 Also, in January 2018, the party clinched a seat in the Senate after a by-election.
 All Local Government Area Chairmen in Anambra State, are card-carrying members of APGA.

 The party experienced remarkable growth during the 2019 elections as it won seven seats in the House of representatives compared to the 2015 elections where only two seats were won.

 After a long internal leadership battle between Edozie Njoku and Victor Oye, who both claimed to be party chairman, the National Executive Committee suspended both from the party and appointed the Deputy National Chairman South Jude Okeke as Acting Chairman in June 2021.
 However, Oye continued to control much of the party and claim that he is the rightful chairman until the Supreme Court ruled in Oye's favour in October 2021.